 Over half of all OPOs have received TransNet training.
-As of November 2015, 35 out of 58 (60%) OPOs have completed the three-day required training at UNOS headquarters including passing a proficiency test.
-An additional six OPOs have signed up for future training dates.
-A west coast training to reach OPOs who may have travel barriers is planned for April 2016.
+As of May 12, 2016, 46 out of 58 (79%) OPOs have completed the three-day required training including passing a proficiency test.
+An additional eight OPOs have signed up for future training dates.

 The training has been successful.
 Attendee evaluations gave the training high marks to prepare them to implement the system.
-Out of seven trainings conducted between March 2015 and November 2015, the average of individual training scores for "The material was presented in an organized manner" and "The program addressed timely information needed to perform my job" was 4.9 out of a scale of 1 (lowest) to 5 (highest).
+Out of nine trainings conducted between March 2015 and April 2016, the average of individual training scores for "The material was presented in an organized manner" and "The program addressed timely information needed to perform my job" was 4.9 out of a scale of 1 (lowest) to 5 (highest).
 Pre and post ratings also demonstrated increased ability to use the system.
 See Table 1 below.

 Skill Before the event, please rate your ability to: After the event, please rate your ability to: Increase 1.
 Describe the basic tablet and printer set up for TransNet 2.5 4.8 +2.3 2.
 Explain the essential flow of the TransNet process 2.4 4.7 +2.3 3.
 Describe the development and purpose of the overall TransNet application and tools.
-2.6 4.6 +2.0 4.
-Demonstrate the proficiencies needed to execute the TransNet process 2.4 4.7 +2.3
+2.6 4.6 +2.0 Demonstrate the proficiencies needed to execute the TransNet process 2.3 4.7 +2.4